The-Marcy-Lab-School-Code-Challenges/cc-00-strings/README.md

 reverseString("")//""
 ```

-Bonus.
-Declare a function named `reverseUpperCaseString` that takes in a string argument and returns the reversed version of the string with all letter uppercased, without using any `.reverse()` JavaScript methods.
+Bonus: Declare a function named `reverseUpperCaseString` that takes in a string argument and returns the reversed version of the string with all letter uppercased, without using any `.reverse()` JavaScript methods.
 ```
 reverseUpperCaseString("hello")//"OLLEH"
 reverseUpperCaseString("oo")//"OO"